Growth is happening all around. Even as some businesses are shrinking, others are experiencing strong and continuing growth.

 Growth can equal more jobs; if it does, it can also mean higher staff costs.

-But sometimes well-handled growth can be about better utilising and training your staff, implementing the right systems, procedures and lines of communication to take the business to the next level.
+But sometimes well-handled growth can be about better utilising and training your staff, and implementing the right systems, procedures and lines of communication to take the business to the next level.

 Size doesn’t necessarily equate to success.
 There are plenty of businesses where proprietors have invested heavily in making their business bigger, only to find at the end of the day the financial return doesn’t meet their expectations.